- Extension Nodes let you:

 - Undergoes review by experienced developers.

-- Avoids handling very complex logic and use cases.
+- Avoids very complex logic and use cases.

 - Is tested both independently and in Flows before production rollout.

-- Provides error handling across all potential error cases, for example, with try/catch blocks and by resolving promises.
+- Provides error handling across all potential error cases, for example, using try/catch blocks and resolving promises.

 Publish Custom Extensions